igneus/calendarium-romanum/data/README.md

 If not specified, white is default.

 TITLE is a simple text - title of the celebration - without formatting.

+IDENTIFIER is a single "word" consisting of lowercase letters and underscores, at least 2 characters long.
+It is optional and serves as a unique machine-readable identifier of the given celebration.

 There may be several entries for a day (optional memorials).